firebadnofire/cloudflare-toolbox/README.md

 (interactive)
 ```

+When running `./auth-set.sh` the system will create auth.txt and prompt you for the below items.
+These are stored in auth.txt (and can be encrypted at store time by the script using a password, which you SHOULD do.) and loaded by the scripts (will be prompted at runtime for decryption password if needed).
+As zone IDs are used to make requests, you can only use the scripts on one domain at a time.
+To switch operating domains, switch the zone ID to the desired domain's zone ID.

 ```
 Your Cloudflare *Global API* key
 Your Cloudflare email
 Your Cloudflare zone ID (used to identify the domain)
 ```

-When running `./auth-set.sh` the system will create auth.txt and prompt you for the above items.
-These are stored in auth.txt (and can be encrypted at store time by the script using a password, which you **SHOULD** do.) and loaded by the scripts (will be prompted at runtime for decryption password if needed).
-As zone IDs are used to make requests, you can only use the scripts on one domain at a time.
-To switch operating domains, switch the zone ID to the desired domain's zone ID.

 # Dependencies